Othernet-Project/ndb-utils/README.rst

 The pckage currently has a few mixins for GAE NDB models, and a few custom properties.

-Flask GAE utils require FormEncode if you are using custom properties.
+NDB utils require FormEncode if you are using custom properties.

 Installation
 ============